 As its name suggests, the Scarlett 2i2 is one of the most popular 2-in/2-out USB audio interfaces on the market.

-Not intended to be a comprehensive review, this is just an introduction to the various USB audio interfaces you’ll find on the market.
+Not intended to be a comprehensive review, this is just a glance at a handful of the best USB audio interfaces you’ll find on the market!